mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 But usually we always believe the truth *you* have understood, or *you* have experienced.
 That’s why we create trouble, always.
 Because if there are ten people who understand the different way.
 Not the same, at all.
 So, very naturally, ten different kinds of the universe and truth come up.
 Then they fight.
 Alright?

-**Someone:** Hojo-san, you said the Buddhist attitude toward life creates the *tathagatagarbha*.
-Did you mean that the Buddhist attitude toward life creates the *concept* of the *tathagatagarbha*?
+**Someone:** Hojo-san, you said the Buddhist attitude toward life creates the *tathāgatagarbha*.
+Did you mean that the Buddhist attitude toward life creates the *concept* of the *tathāgatagarbha*?

 **Katagiri Roshi:** No, no, no, not *create*.
-The *tathagatagarbha*... very naturally comes into existence from the attitude towards human life in the Buddhistic way.
+The *tathāgatagarbha*... very naturally comes into existence from the attitude towards human life in the Buddhistic way.
 Very naturally because Buddhists speak up.
 I always focus on the person or thing in reality as it is, instead of researching the process: how to create it, from where it comes, et cetera.
 Do you understand?

 So, always focus on *this*: one person or one thing in reality as it is.
 If so, how many things can be found in this one thing, one person?
 Can you judge this or that person exactly according to the one-sided idea, so-called truth, pure or not pure?
 Can you?